Login

 20.06.2022

-A woman calculates property transfer tax.
+A woman calculating property transfer tax.

-1.What is the property transfer tax?
+1.What is property transfer tax?

 2.Who has to pay the property transfer tax?